 E. Election of Officers and Directors.

-1. The following Officers shall be elected by the Membership — President, First Vice-President, Second Vice-President, Treasurer, Recording and Corresponding Secretary, Newsletter Editor.
+1. The following Officers shall be elected by the Membership — President, First Vice-President, Second Vice-President, Treasurer, Recording and Corresponding Secretary, Director of Operations and Communications Director.

 2. The Nominating Committee, chaired by the Second Vice-President, shall provide nominations for elected and appointed Directors and Officers.
 Any Participating or Signature Member of the FWS may also submit recommendations to the committee.
 The committee must nominate at least one (1) and not more than three (3) individuals for each office.
 Nominations for office other than those made by the Nominating Committee should be made by mail.